 Time and Talent

-Volunteerism at Chesapeake Academy takes many forms through membership on CAPPA committees, Board of Trustee committees, being a PALS volunteer , volunteering in the Development Office, helping at various events throughout the year, or doing your volunteer work from home.
+Volunteerism at Chesapeake Academy takes many forms through membership on CAPPA committees, Board of Trustee committees, volunteering in the Development Office, helping at various events throughout the year, or doing your volunteer work from home.
 We appreciate every minute you can share with us!

-To help with CAPPA or events, please contact Catherine Emry, Development Associate.
+To help with CAPPA or events, please contact Catherine Emry, Development Associate, at 804.438.5575 or email@example.com.

 NEW!
 ON-LINE DONATIONS!
-Donate to Chesapeake Academy’s Annual Fund through the convenience of on-line giving.
+Donate to Chesapeake Academy’s Bell Tower Annual Giving Fund through the convenience of on-line giving.
 Simple to use, reliable and a quick, easy way for you to get involved.
 Make your donation today!

 As tuition only covers 70% of the full cost of educating each student, the Bell Tower Fund helps meet our ongoing academic and co-curricular programming costs by supplementing our operating budget.
 Your support for annual giving helps us meet our mission of providing the best opportunities for each and every child by your contribution increases our ability to succeed and to show the strong commitment our constituency has for the Academy.
 Each individual gift, no matter the size, has a positive impact on the school in many ways.
 Your gift combined with other gifts truly makes a difference!
 Our fiscal year closes on June 30.